Hendrix-CS/csci150/homework/conditional-practice-solutions.md

     ```
     # Missing end quote mark; add a " after the ?
+    # Also, print does not return a value so assigning fruit = print(...)
+    #   does not make sense.
+Probably it should say input instead of print.
     fruit = print("What is your favorite fruit?)

     # Missing close paren; put another ) at the end